I buy, sell, and deal in antique surveying instruments and related science and technology

 usually designated as Light Mountain or Preliminary transits.

-10 -12 inch scopes can be called architects or engineers transits
+10 - 12 inch scopes are called architects or engineers transits

-depending on features they exhibit like vernier scales and / or
+depending on features they exhibit like vernier scales or

-over the very fine verniers are referred to as theodilites today.
+over the very fine vernier scales are referred to as theodolites today.

-you have a Gurley, Berger, Buff, Buff & Buff, K & E, Aloe, or a David White, etc. and
+you have a Gurley, Berger, Buff, Buff & Buff, K & E, Aloe, David White, etc. and just giving me the

 serial number is not enough information to determine